40 Bad Behaviours That Deter Ugandan Youth From Succeeding In Life

 One starts a business and expects to get quick returns.
 If things don’t work out as expected in the short run, they jump from one business idea to another.
 Instant gratification is making many youths in Uganda perpetually impatient.
 It’s one of the bad behaviours that deter most of them from succeeding in their endeavours.

 We all have what we want to achieve when we start doing something.
 For instance, we want to make more money, become leaders, or have stronger relationships.
 These are all positive things because they motivate us to take action toward our goals.

 However, if you become obsessed with the results you want, you forget the process that will get you there.
 That’s where the problem is with most youth.
 When you become too focused on the results you want to achieve, you can easily program yourself into a negative mindset.

 For example, if your goal in your business is to make a turnover of 300 million a year and you become taken up by that goal, you subconsciously tell yourself that “I will not be happy until I make 300 million“.
 What happens is that you focus on the 300 million that you don’t have instead of what is under your control, which is the process you go through to get the 300 million.

 When you focus so much on the results instead of the process that gets them, you program yourself into a negative mindset.
-This leads to disappointment in many cases and doing things in a wrong way.
+It leads to disappointment in many cases and doing things in the wrong way.